samuelarogbonlo/Node-Redis-App/Readme.md

 Our CI/CD pipeline, facilitated by GitHub Actions, automates and streamlines our deployment process.
 Triggered by pushes to the main branch, it encompasses:

-- Dockerfile Linting: Ensures adherence to best practices and standards in our Dockerfile configurations.
+- *Dockerfile Linting:* Ensures adherence to best practices and standards in our Dockerfile configurations.
-- Docker Image Building: Constructs a Docker image from the application and pushes it to AWS ECR (Elastic Container Registry).
+- *Docker Image Building:* Constructs a Docker image from the application and pushes it to AWS ECR (Elastic Container Registry).
-- Task Definition Update: Retrieves the task definition from AWS and updates it with the latest ECR image.
+- *Task Definition Update:* Retrieves the task definition from AWS and updates it with the latest ECR image.
-- Terraform Script Deployment: Executes and deploys the infrastructure as code via Terraform.
+- *Terraform Script Deployment:* Executes and deploys the infrastructure as code via Terraform.

-# How to deploy the infrastructure
+# How To Deploy The Infrastructure ?

 - State-Backend Setup:

-   - Get to the local terminal
+   - Get to your local terminal
    - Navigate to the state-backend directory with `cd terraform/state-backend`.
    - Run `terraform init`.
    - Run `terraform apply`.

 Note: Ensure uniqueness of the state bucket.
 If a `bucket already exists` error occurs, modify the bucket value in `main.tf` and update `provider.tf` in both ecs and vpc subdirectories.

-- Infrastructure Initialization:
+- Infrastructure Initialization, Planning & Applying:

    - Run `cd ..` to return to the root directory.
    - Run `make init_all` to initialize Terraform scripts for the infrastructure.

-- Infrastructure Planning:

-  - Run `make plan_all` to review the planned infrastructure changes.
+   - Run `make plan_all` to review the infrastructure details before being deployed.

-- Applying Infrastructure Code:

    - Run `make apply_all` to apply the Terraform code and set up the infrastructure.

 # Why ECS for Application Deployment ?